-Cycling Without Age is a movement started in 2012 by Ole Kassow.
+Cycling Without Age was started in Denmark in 2012 by Ole Kassow.
 Ole wanted to help the elderly get back on their bicycles, but he had to find a solution to their limited mobility.
-The answer was a trishaw and he started offering free bike rides to the local nursing home residents.
-He then got in touch with a civil society consultant from the City of Copenhagen, Dorthe Pedersen (now Cycling Without Age), who was intrigued by the idea and together they bought the first 5 trishaws and launched Cycling Without Age, which has now spread to all corners of Denmark, and since 2015 to another 28 countries around the world.
+His answer was a trishaw and he started offering free bike rides to the local nursing home residents.
+Since then, Cycling Without Age has spread to 42 countries around the world.

 In October 2016, Singapore became the first country in Asia to open a Cycling Without Age chapter.
 We now have a growing community of volunteers and senior care centres, working together to give more seniors the experience of trishaw rides and the right to wind in their hair.
 From one trishaw and a handful of volunteers, we now have over 900 volunteers and 15 trishaws in Singapore (as of September 2020).
 Today, more than 6,000 seniors have experienced free trishaw rides, and the CWA Singapore team aims to give more seniors in Singapore this experience as we continue to grow.

 Find out how it all began in Copenhagen!

 Our vision is an inclusive community where no one faces social isolation and everyone can feel the joy of wind in their hair.

 Our mission is to build an inclusive, supportive community by delivering innovative intervention programmes to our beneficiaries.
 We give seniors and other vulnerable groups in the community opportunities to connect and experience nature close up, and to share their stories to inspire others.
 We build bridges between generations and reinforce trust, respect and the social glue in our society.